linuxserver/docker-documentation/docs/general/split-dns.md

 It's usually a setting on specific routers that can be enabled via a checkbox.

-Note that using cloudflare proxy (the orange cloud) breaks it.
+Note that using Cloudflare proxy (the orange cloud) or Cloudflare tunnels will bypass it and still send traffic externally.

 ## Neither